ASSERT-KTH/assert-gold-mine/docs/compute.md

 Ask long to have a VM

-## Kubernetes cluster
+## 5. Kubernetes cluster

 Long is running a Kubernetes cluster.
 Can be used with [argo](https://github.com/argoproj/argo) (Javier has done this)

-## Google Colab
+## 6. Google Colab

-If the experiment is in Python, Google Colab is an option
+If the experiment is in Python, Google Colab is an option @Ye

+## Dedicated server hosted at PDC  (Down now :( )

+We have a server at PDC.
+Docker is available.

+Expert in the team for questions: Javier and Nicolas

+## Not enough?

+Just ask on the mailing-list :)